r-devel/r-devel.github.io/slack.md

 - **Experienced contributors and members of R Core** willing to provide ad-hoc support.
 - **Community organizers** wanting to connect their communities with this initiative.

 By "R core" we refer to the [base packages](https://cran.r-project.org/doc/FAQ/R-FAQ.html#Which-add_002don-packages-exist-for-R_003f), which R users outside of the [R Core Team](https://www.r-project.org/contributors.html) may contribute to through discussion of bugs/new features, [reviewing bug reports](https://blog.r-project.org/2019/10/09/r-can-use-your-help-reviewing-bug-reports/index.html) and proposing patches.
-The Slack is a space to  discuss coding issues, the wider development process and outreach initiatives.
+The Slack is a space to discuss related coding issues, the wider development process and outreach initiatives.

 ## Posting Guide